Microsoft Fiscal Year 2017 Fourth Quarter Earnings Conference Call

 primarily due to sales mix shift to higher margin products and services.

-Surface and gaming marketing spend in the prior year.
-As a result, operating income grew 68 percent and 72 percent
+and gaming marketing spend in the prior year.
+As a result, operating income grew 68 percent and 72 percent in constant

 This quarter, we invested approximately $3.3 billion in capital expenditures, including capital leases, up sequentially